 New Jersey Expungement Process

-Currently, the entire New Jersey expungement process takes approximately eight to twelve months to complete – although it could take more or less time, depending on your case.
+Currently, it takes approximately one year to obtain an expungement order in the state of New Jersey – although it could take more or less time, depending on your case.
 At Katherine O’Brien Law, we understand that time is of the essence for most of our expungement clients.
 For this reason, we strive to do anything we can on our end to expedite your expungement.

 Generally, the following steps would occur when expunging your criminal record in New Jersey: